 Review sites like Healthgrades, RateMDs, and many others come into play here, as patients compare their options.
 As patients narrow down their list of options, providers’ websites can also help confirm or rule out potential options.

-How to Address It
+How to Address Online Review Comparisons

 First, make sure you are regularly collecting reviews from patients.
 Positive average ratings are important to having your review profiles rank in searches for providers, but equally (if not more) important are the quantity and recency of your reviews.
 A reputation marketing service is the easiest way to regularly collect reviews from patients while they are in your office.